cloudalchemy/ansible-prometheus/README.md

 ### Demo site

-We provide demo site for full monitoring solution based on prometheus and grafana.
-Repository with code and links to running instances is [available on github](https://github.com/cloudalchemy/demo-site) and site is hosted on [DigitalOcean](https://digitalocean.com).
+Prometheus organization provide a demo site for full monitoring solution based on prometheus and grafana.
+Repository with code and links to running instances is [available on github](https://github.com/prometheus/demo-site).

 ### Defining alerting rules files